srabeeh/GoodR/README.md

 Open the workspace not the xcodeproj

-This project uses Firebase, Facebook and custom user logins.
+This project uses the following Firebase DB, AlamoFire, ImageShack API, Facebook API and custom user logins.